A device-independent protocol for XOR oblivious transfer: The magic square game strategy and a rigidity lemma

 It can be checked that each $M^\ms_{x_0x_1|a}$ and $N^\ms_{y_0y_1|b}$ is a rank-1 projector.
 Since the measurements for $x_0$ and $x_1$ (resp.~$y_0$ and $y_1$) commute for every $a$ (resp.~$b$), the product of the $\Pi$ operators in each case can be taken in either order.

 Certain nonlocal games exhibit the property that the quantum strategies achieving their optimal values are essentially unique.
 That is, if a quantum strategy wins with probability within $\eps$ of the optimal probability, that strategy must be $\delta(\eps)$-close to the ideal strategy for the game, up to certain local operations.
-This property of rigidity or self-testing was shown first for the CHSH game \cite{MY98, MYS12} and has been shown for other nonlocal games since.
+This property of rigidity or self-testing was described first in~\cite{MY98}, and has been shown for a variety of nonlocal games since.

 \cite{WBMS16} originally gave a proof of the rigidity of a version of the magic square game which is slightly different from ours. \cite{CN16} showed that the rigidity statement also holds for the version of the magic square game we use.
 However, both of these results show the self-testing of some operators that are related to Alice and Bob's measurement operators in the magic square game, but not the measurement operators themselves.
 It is not immediately clear how to self-test the measurement operators themselves from their results.
 In Appendix~\ref{sect:rigid-proof} we derive the following lemma for self-testing of the measurement operators of the magic square strategy.